Anukreethy Vas

-Anukreethy Vas (born 1998/1999) is an Indian model and beauty pageant titleholder who was crowned Femina Miss India 2018.
-She represented India at the 68th edition of Miss World pageant held in Sanya, China on 8 December 2018 where she ended up placing in the Top 30.
+Anukreethy Vas (born September 28, 1999) is an Indian actress, model and beauty pageant titleholder who was crowned Femina Miss India 2018.
+She represented India at the 68th edition of Miss World pageant held in Sanya, China on 8 December 2018 where she ended up placing in the Top 30 semi finalists.

 Personal life

 Anukreethy was born and brought up in Tiruchirappalli, Tamil Nadu, India.
-She was abandoned by her father at age seven and was raised by her mother Seleena.
+She was abandoned by her father at age seven and was raised by her mother Seleena who hails from Kerala.
+Her mother tongue is Malayalam and her native place is Kerala.